sethrachwitz/gobst/README.md

 gobst
 ===
 The package `sethrachwitz/gobst` implements a binary search tree in go.
 Current functionality allows for `Insert` and `Find` to be called on the tree.
-Future functionality will include a `Delete` method as well as `Serialize` and `Deserialize` methods.
+Future functionality will include `Serialize` and `Deserialize` methods.

 This package can be downloaded by running `go get github.com/sethrachwitz/gobst`.